Rubber Molding Guide: Types, Design & Industrial Applications

 Part Aesthetics

-The surface finish of some rubber products is not essential as these parts are often found on the inside of large machines away from sight.
-But for external use, parts surface, finish, and part aesthetics are key factors.
+The surface finish of some rubber products is not essential, as these parts are often found on the inside of large machines away of sight.
+But for external use, part surface, finish, and part aesthetics are key factors.

 Sprue Makings